sofia-urosa/brain-masking/README.md

 # Automatic Brain Masking

 Deep learning based proyect for the automatic masking of a fetal brain.
-Takes as input either the contents of the images directory or a directory marked with "--target_dir=path_to_dir"
+Takes as input either the contents of the directory specified or the individual image.

 Currently only a unet based model can be used.
-A mask rcnn model is available but only for use with a GPU, so all relevant maskrcnn parts have been commented out

-It takes as input a path to a directory, and recursivly looks for all .nii files for each file it will save a new mask with the name name_mask.nii on the path of the original image it will skip files that end with mask.nii.
+This version can handle either folders by looking recursively for all .nii files or individual .nii files.
+For each file it will save a new mask with the name name_mask.nii on the path of the original image, and it will skip those files that enf with mask.nii.

+### About this branch

+This branch has 2D dilation added.
+You can modify the shape and size of the dilation footprint by using the flag --dilation_footprint.
+Shapes allowed are square and disk.

 ### Requirementes
 - Python 3
 - pip

-Following can be installed with the requirements.txt file
+The following can be installed with the requirements.txt file:

+- opencv-python-headless==4.7.0.68
+- MedPy==0.4.0
-- tqdm==4.29.1
+- scikit-image==0.19.3
-- opencv_python_headless==4.0.0.21
+- keras==2.11.0
-- numpy==1.16.2
+- tensorflow==2.11.0
-- MedPy==0.3.0
+- tqdm==4.64.1
-- Keras==2.2.4
+- numpy==1.24.1

 ### instalation